Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 if it is not already there (it replaces backstab with 3ed Sneak Attack).
 This mod was only tested with clean BG:ENCHANCED EDITION 2.3 install and is not genrally compatible with any other mods.

+For any bugs, critics and suggestions please write to holic.denis@gmail.com

 # Rule Changes
 ## 1. Abilities